PhD in Art History

 Rachael Reynolds

-Reynolds has wide-ranging experience in museums, galleries, and arts education, having held roles in curatorial, collections management, exhibition management, research, and secondary education.
+Reynolds’s professional experience spans museums, galleries, and arts education, having held roles in curatorial, collections management, exhibition management, research, and secondary education.
 Most recently, Reynolds worked in the photography curatorial department at the Cleveland Museum of Art and the Emily Davis Gallery at The University of Akron while initiating independent curatorial and consulting projects.
-Reynolds earned a Master of Art in Arts Administration at The University of Akron, where her thesis examined the representation of women in scholarship and museum spaces.
+Reynolds earned a Master of Art in Theatre Arts and Arts Administration at The University of Akron, where her thesis examined the representation of women in scholarship and museum spaces.

-Before pursuing graduate studies, Reynolds’ gravitation to art history was catalyzed by her artistic practice and beginning her higher education journey in the sciences.
-Viewing photography as a creative practice and history of both art and science, Reynolds has pursued the medium artistically and academically—fostering a special interest in alternative processes and materiality.
+Before pursuing graduate studies, Reynolds’s gravitation to art history was catalyzed by her artistic practice and beginning her higher education journey in the sciences.
+Viewing photography as both an art and a science, Reynolds has pursued the medium artistically and academically—fostering a special interest in alternative processes and materiality.

 Primary Advisor: Erin Pauwels, PhD